 The photo below is of a live horse conch found along the Intracoastal Waterway near Oak Hill, Florida.
 The water was murky that day, as you can see.
 This guy was dug down into the sand so far that I didn’t know what it was until I pulled it up – hoping for an empty shell, but expecting a piece of debris or coquina rock.
 I didn’t realize that horse conchs bury themselves!
 So I left him alone and got an underwater photo with the Go-Pro.

 Sometimes juvenile shells are hard to identify, but the long spire (top spike) on the horse conch makes it relatively easy to recognize.
 The little one in the photo below had no mollusk inside, just a hermit crab.
-It was fun to find, since horse conchs are not easy to spot where I travel – large or small.

-A picture of a horse conch egg shell casing can be seen on this post at the “i love shelling” blog, which is written by a woman who lives on Sanibel Island.
+A picture of a horse conch egg shell casing can be seen on this post at the “i love shelling” blog, which is written by Pam who lives on Sanibel Island.
 Click the link and scroll down the page.
 Sanibel Island is on the Gulf coast, where beautiful shells of all types are easy to find.
 I do not live in such a place.
 The wonderful big seashell finds are few and far between over here on the East coast.

 The search is one of the best parts of beach-combing.